David Baldacci Books in Order: All Series & Standalone Novels

 What David Baldacci book should I start with?

 A lot of readers start with Absolute Power because it was Baldacci’s debut novel and is still one of his best-known standalones.
-Readers who would rather begin with a series often start with Split Second for Sean King and Michelle Maxwell or Memory Man for Amos Decker.
+Readers who would rather begin with a series often start with Split Second for Sean King and Michelle Maxwell, Memory Man for Amos Decker, or The 6:20 Man for Travis Devine.

 Do you need to read David Baldacci books in order?

-That depends on what you’re reading.
-The standalone novels can be picked up on their own, but the series are best read in publication order so the recurring characters, relationships, and longer story arcs land the way they’re supposed to.
+It depends on what you’re reading.
+The standalone novels can be read on their own, but the series work best in publication order because the recurring characters and relationships build from book to book.

 Was Absolute Power made into a movie?